The Hoop App: Where Tinder for Teens Meets Snapchat

 Here’s the good news: Hoop doesn’t allow users to sort who they see by location — at least not yet.
 While some people include that information in their bios, not having an official location feature reduces the risk that a stranger can find out where they are.
 But there’s some bad news, too.
 Hoop has had a proximity filter to let people match with nearby users in the past, and according to responses they’ve left on App Store reviews, they plan to reintroduce it.
 There are data privacy concerns, too, due to the fact that children are encouraged to complete corporate surveys in order to earn more diamonds.
 These companies can then use your child’s responses to serve them targeted ads.

 As you might expect from an app with such a prominent Snapchat tie-in, users have reported seeing explicit images.
-“I’ve seen a large amount of girls using this app to sell explicit pictures, many of these girls under the age of 18,” one person wrote in a review in the App Store.
-Even though the app claims to keep kids and adults separate, there’s no age verification required when joining the platform, so kids could simply select an older birth year while signing up (and adults could pretend to be children).
+“I’ve seen a large amount of girls using the Hoop app to sell explicit pictures, many of these girls under the age of 18,” one person wrote in a review in the App Store.
+Even though the Hoop app claims to keep kids and adults separate, there’s no age verification required when joining the platform, so kids could simply select an older birth year while signing up (and adults could pretend to be children).

-How Bark Can Help
+How Bark Can Help With Monitoring the Hoop App

 Because the app is newly popular, we’re still working on monitoring the Hoop app.
 But Bark can send you an alert when your child downloads a new app.
 Plus, we monitor Snapchat direct messages on Android devices and cover plenty of other platforms where your kids spend time online.
 You can also take advantage of our screen time management feature to set healthy limits around how your child uses their devices.